 Abortive medicines.
-Medicines, prescribed by your healthcare provider, that act on specific receptors
+Medicines, prescribed by your healthcare provider, act on specific receptors in blood

 Rescue medicines.
-Medicines purchased over-the-counter, such as analgesics (pain relievers), to stop
+Medicines purchased over-the-counter, such as analgesics (pain relievers), stop the

 Preventive medicines.
-Medicines, prescribed by your healthcare provider, that are taken daily to reduce
+Medicines, prescribed by your healthcare provider, taken daily to reduce the onset

 Some migraines may need immediate medical attention, including hospitalization for